-5. Step Pulse Polarity - Sets the polarity of the step signal to High or Low.
+Step Pulse Polarity - Sets the polarity of the step signal to High or Low.
 See the diagram below.

-- 6. Step Pulse Activation Indicates how the Signal Generator creates step pulses as follows: - Normal: The Signal Generator times the duration of each step pulse - Inverted: The Signal Generator times the delay between step pulses, while guaranteeing the step pulse duration is at least the Step Pulse Width entered.
-When the motor driver requires a long step pulse, this mode yields higher step rates. - Optimized: FlashCut automatically picks the better mode, Normal vs. Inverted.
-This is the recommended option. - 7.
-Step Pulse Width Sets the duration of the step pulse (in microseconds).
-See the diagram above. - 8.
-Min Time Between Steps Sets the minimum time between step pulses (in microseconds).
+Step Pulse Activation - (Model 401A Signal Generator only) Indicates how the Signal Generator creates step pulses as follows:

+- Normal: The Signal Generator times the duration of each step pulse - Inverted: The Signal Generator times the delay between step pulses, while guaranteeing the step pulse duration is at least the Step Pulse Width entered.
+When the motor driver requires a long step pulse, this mode yields higher step rates.

+Step Pulse Width - Sets the duration of the step pulse (in microseconds).
+See the diagram above.

+Min Time Between Steps - Sets the minimum time between step pulses (in microseconds).
 See the diagram above.